Legal Things to Think About When Selling a Rental Property with Tenants

 Sometimes, landlords offer a “cash for keys” deal to encourage tenants to move out early.
 It’s important to have a clear and written agreement for this.

-How should I inform my tenants about the sale of the property?
+How should I inform my tenants about the property’s sale?

-Tenants should get a notice about the sale ahead of time.
+Tenants should receive a notice of the sale in advance.
 Communication should be clear, and it’s smart to discuss the timeline and any planned open houses with respect.

 Do tenants have any rights to purchase the property?

-Tenants might want to buy the property, but they need a formal agreement, such as a right of first refusal, to get a first chance at buying.
+Tenants might want to buy the property, but they need a formal agreement, such as a right of first refusal, to secure a first chance to buy.

 What are some potential challenges in selling a rental with tenants?